Gnome Race Details:

 Svirfneblin favors neutral alignments because they believe that their ability to survive depends on their ability to keep their distance from other creatures and avoid forging allies.
 They are unlikely to risk their own safety to help others, and they hardly ever wish others harm.

 The height and weight range for a typical svirfneblin are between 3 and 312 feet.
-The size of you is small.

 A 120-foot radius surrounds you in your dark vision.